 Committee of Thirty-three

 During Corwin’s tenure in the House, American voters elected Republican Abraham Lincoln as the sixteenth President of the United States on November 6, 1860.
 Alarmed by what they considered as extremist views of Lincoln and Radical Republicans regarding slavery, Southern states began threatening to secede from the Union.
 On November 10, only four days after Lincoln’s election, South Carolina was the first state to act, calling for a state convention to consider secession.
 Congressmen from both houses responded with a flurry of proposals to save the Union.
 In early December, the House formed a select committee, known as the Committee of Thirty-three, to consider compromise measures to pacify Southern secessionists.
 Corwin chaired the committee, which comprised one representative from each state.
-After several weeks of deliberations, the committee could not agree on compromise solutions regarding the issues of extension of slavery into the territories and the enforcement of the Fugitive Slave Law.
+After several weeks of deliberations, the committee could not agree on compromise solutions regarding the extension of slavery into the territories, and the enforcement of the Fugitive Slave Act of 1850.
 The committee did, however, submit a majority report endorsing a constitutional amendment prohibiting Congress from interfering with slavery in states where it already existed.

 Corwin introduced the measure on the House floor as a proposed constitutional amendment on January 21, 1861.
 Five weeks of debate failed to produce the two-thirds majority needed to approve the measure.
 On February 26, Corwin altered the language of the proposal, creating a more simplified version that opponents found less objectionable.
 The abridged version voted on by the House was identical to a proposal made by New York Senator William Seward before the Senate Committee of Thirteen back in December.
 The Corwin Amendment read:

 No amendment shall be made to the Constitution which will authorize or give to Congress the power to abolish or interfere, within any State, with the domestic institutions thereof, including that of persons held to labor or service by the laws of said State.